cs50nestm/programs/old-friends/README.md

 ## Well Distributed

 Here’s some good news for you right off the bat: you’ve seen almost everything we’re going to talk about in this problem once before.
-We’re going to revisit three old programs and rewrite them so that instead of taking input from the user while the program is running, they will instead accept input from the user at the command-line, before the program is even run.
+We’re going to revisit two old programs and rewrite them so that instead of taking input from the user while the program is running, they will instead accept input from the user at the command-line, before the program is even run.

 Even better, to ensure everyone is on a level playing field while solving this problem, you’ll be using some "distribution code" (otherwise known as a "distro"), written by us, and make modifications to it.
 You’re welcome of course to use the code you wrote for a prior problem (if it worked!) and re-work it for this problem, but if you struggled with the problems we’ll be reimplementing this time around, know that we will otherwise be supplying you with fully-functional code.
 All you have to do is change the way that the user inputs data.